 Mount Augustus or Burringurrah as its known to the local Wajarri people rises 700m out from the surrounding plains and covers almost 5,000 hectares.
-It’s 8km long and 5km wide and roughly twice as big as Uluru – but who’s comparing?
+The rock is 8km long, 5km wide and roughly twice as big as Uluru.

-Continue reading Mount Augustus – the biggest rock in the world
+Continue reading Mount Augustus – how to visit the biggest rock in the world